Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Simulation Results: Evolution of Extended [ C 2 ] Emission

 Figure~\ref{fig:sat_frac} shows the evolution of $f_{\rm [CII],sat}(3<R< 10\,{\rm kpc})$ for the same example FIRE-2 galaxies as Figure~\ref{fig:cii_sfh}.
-It is evident that satellite galaxies provide modest contribution to the CGM-scale [\ion{C}{2}] halo in early galaxies, with $f_{\rm [CII],sat}$ typically remaining below $\sim 20\%$.
-In addition, we note that the satellite contribution to the $z \sim 5.9$ snapshot of {\tt z5m12e} can be clearly seen in Figure~\ref{fig:combined}, in which a bright satellite galaxy dominates the $f_{\rm [CII],sat}$ on CGM scales.
+It is evident that satellite galaxies provide modest contribution to [\ion{C}{2}] halos in early galaxies, with $f_{\rm [CII],sat}$ typically remaining below $\sim 20\%$.
+In addition, we note that the satellite contribution to the $z \sim 5.9$ snapshot of {\tt z5m12e} can be clearly seen in Figure~\ref{fig:combined}, in which a bright satellite galaxy dominates $f_{\rm [CII],sat}$ on inner CGM scales.